Bachelor of Business (Marketing)

 On successful completion of the course, students are awarded the Bachelor of Business (Marketing).
 The course meets the Australian Qualifications Framework specifications for a Level 7 bachelor degree.

 Students may be able to shorten the length of the course through qualifications obtained from other formal studies or work experience.
-AQF Qualifications and Statements of Attainment issued by other education providers are recognised by Cambridge International College.
+AQF Qualifications and Statements of Attainment issued by other education providers are recognised by CIC Higher Education.
 Students who wish to apply for Advanced Standing should contact the College for information on eligibility.

 Professional & Community Engagement